 Dr. Schulam has been very active in medical device development.
 He has been an advisor to Computer Motion, Intuitive Surgical, Karl Storz, ACMI and Cook.
 He is currently a scientific advisor to SurgiQuest, Suture Ease and MedicaMetrix.
 In addition, he holds the patent for the second-generation ureteroscope that is now the standard in urologic endoscopy.

 While at UCLA, he founded the Center for Advanced Surgical and Interventional Technology (CASIT) for the development of next-generation surgical technology and for the enhancement of surgical education and training.
 It is because of this passion for improving patient care through the advancement of medical technology that he co-founded CBIT at Yale with Dr. Mark Saltzman.

-Abby Winslow is the Senior Administrative Assistant at Tsai CITY and as a relative newcomer to higher education, she is excited to lend her entrepreneurial skills to the center and Yale University as a whole.
+Abby Winslow is the Operations and Events Manager at Tsai CITY and as a relative newcomer to higher education, she is excited to lend her entrepreneurial skills to the center and Yale University as a whole.
 Abby is a long-time resident of the greatest small city in America (New Haven) and deeply passionate about the Yale-New Haven community.
 With 20 years of experience in the restaurant industry, she is entrenched in the local and national food scene and has helped open and operate more than 20 restaurants including Barcelona Restaurant in New Haven.
 After a stint in Johnson & Wales University’s Culinary Arts program, she studied Spanish and Women’s Studies at Southern Connecticut State University, furthered by Accounting at UConn, and speaks fluent Spanish as well as un petit peu de French.